pivorakcourse/homework1/README.md

 20 "11-1CDVB-12345-ABCD11"
 ```

+Your task is:

+1) change the constant `VARIANT` in the first line of `homework.rb` file
+with your variant number;

-You should change the `generate` method in homework.rb file, so it will return
+2) change the `generate` method in `homework.rb` file, so it will return
 a random number according to your variant pattern.
 Before you commit the
 solution, make sure the tests are passed.